-Cancer of the bile ducts (cholangiocarcinoma) can originate anywhere along the biliary tract, particularly outside of the liver to where it enters the small intestine.
-It can complicate primary sclerosing cholangitis (see see Primary Sclerosing Cholangitis).
+Cancer of the bile ducts (cholangiocarcinoma) is rare.
+It can originate anywhere in the bile ducts, particularly in those outside of the liver.
+Being older or having primary sclerosing cholangitis (see Primary Sclerosing Cholangitis) increases the risk of developing this cancer.

-Cancer of the gallbladder is rare.
+Cancer of the gallbladder is also rare.
 Nearly everyone with gallbladder cancer has gallstones.
 Many people live only a few months after this cancer develops.
+This cancer is more common among American Indians, people with large gallstones, and people with a extensive scarring of the gallbladder, which can occur in severe chronic cholecystitis.

 Polyps, which are noncancerous (benign) outgrowths of tissue, may develop in the gallbladder.
 They rarely cause symptoms or require treatment.
 They are found in about 5% of people during ultrasonography.

 Sometimes cancers can block the flow of bile, but most blockages are caused by gallstones.
 Even less often, cancer can spread (metastasize) from elsewhere in the body to adjacent structures or nearby lymph nodes, causing blockage.
 Noncancerous tumors in bile ducts also cause blockages.

 Symptoms gradually worsen.
-Abdominal pain may become severe and constant.
-It is usually caused by blockage of the bile ducts.
+Abdominal pain may become increasingly severe and constant.
+The pain is usually caused by blockage of the bile ducts.
+The stool may become pale.
 People feel tired and uncomfortable.
 They may feel a mass in their abdomen.